-B vitamins are soluble in water, so excess amounts will not build up in the body, but be excreted through urine.
-However, large doses of some B-complex vitamins can still cause side effects and health risks.
+B vitamins are soluble in water, so excess amounts won't build up in the body but instead be excreted through urine.
+However, large doses of some B complex vitamins can still cause side effects and health risks.

 Signs You May Have Taken Too Much

 Some people experience diarrhea, gas and nausea from taking normal doses of vitamin B complex supplements.
 If you experience excessive itching, hives, swelling, tingling or difficulty breathing, you may be having an allergic reaction and need medical attention.

 Certain foods are fortified with B vitamins, including breads and cereals.
-If you're taking tablets that provide 100 percent of your daily recommended intake of B vitamins, you may want to eat fortified foods in moderation -- and watch out for side effects.
+If you're taking tablets that provide 100 percent of your daily recommended intake of B vitamins, you may want to eat fortified foods in moderation — and watch out for side effects.

-If you take a tablet that provides 100 percent of your daily requirement of vitamin B3, which is 16 milligrams, you would be pushing toward the upper limit with 2 tablets.
+If you take a tablet that provides 100 percent of your daily requirement of niacin, which is 16 milligrams, you would be pushing toward the upper limit with 2 tablets.
 Be sure to see your doctor before choosing a vitamin B complex supplement to make sure it's right for you.